 I've been involved with Atlantis since my daughter joined the club some years ago.
 It didn't take long for me to be drawn poolside.
 Since then I've taken my ASA Level 1 Teaching and Coaching, ASA Level 1 Coaching and ASA Level 2 Coaching Awards.
-I have now almost completed my ASA Level 3 and hope to have finished soon.
+I am now qualified as an ASA Senior Coach.

 My love of sport in general comes from a background of competitive competition and swimming has been my main focus since 2010, thankfully from the side and not in the water (although I am still pretty high up on the rankings for 50 breast!)

 Swimming is a fantastic sport to be involved with and to see swimmers progress through their school and college times is very rewarding, especially as they all come out as very well rounded self-disciplined individuals.